cakephp/docs/en/appendices/4-2-migration-guide.rst

   metadata options in the results of ``attributes()``.
 - ``ViewBuilder::addHelper()`` now accepts an ``$options`` parameter to pass options into helper constructors.
+- The ``assetUrlClassName`` option was added to ``UrlHelper``.
+This option lets you replace the default asset URL resolver with an application specific one.
+  This can be useful if you need to customize asset cache busting parameters.